Managing risk

 NIST CSF

-NIST CSF, with cyber security in it's name is specific for the field.
+NIST CSF, with cyber security in its name is specific for the field.
 It is an outcome oriented roadmap that does not mandate the how.
 What does NIST CSF have on the roadmap for risk management?

 NIST CSF risk management

-The first NIST CSF core function IDENTIFY
+The first NIST CSF core function IDENTIFY is about the organization's current

 cyber security risks.
 Asset management and risk management are on the roadmap